 Yeah, it’s a sandbox game and I won’t hear any arguments about it.
 The Legend of Zelda: Breath of the Wild has a gigantic open world with its own bespoke physics engine, allowing you to create scenarios entirely depending on chemical reactions and the elements.
 Use a metal barrel and lightning to start a fire, carry an electric charge through several lightning-based weapons, or float a bomb on the breeze thanks to a balloon pulled from an Octorok’s belly.
 Breath of the Wild works because of its grandiose story, its beautiful visuals, and thrilling combat.

 But, if Nintendo just released the tools on offer here, it would still be one of the best games ever made.
-It’s phenomenal to think that people are still discovering things in this game, but more, that often these discoveries make sense.
+It’s phenomenal to think that people are still discovering things in this game, but more than often these discoveries make sense.
 Did you know you can boil eggs by placing them in the Death Mountain natural hot springs?
 Of course, you can.
-We hope to be exploring another open world soon, so we’ll keep our eye on the Breath of the Wild 2 release date.

 Two Point Campus – Switch